CHO Quasispecies – Implications for Manufacturing Processes

 Eventually, we should hope for first insights into the understanding of a founder genome towards the shaping of resulting quasi-species genomes in generated clonal subpopulations, all expressing the same gene of interest.
 The founder genome, derived from the clonal event, is expected to shape the expression profiles, the physiology, the physical, and chemical sensitivity of the resulting cells under production conditions.
 Possibly, a more profound set of data, for example from a 1000 CHO genomes project would further enhance our understanding in this context.
 I suspect that some studies concerning a core genome of CHO cells will be done within the context of several pharmaceutical companies that use one or two preferred members of the CHO quasispecies.
 It remains to be seen whether such data would eventually be placed into the public domain and thus benefiting a larger group of interested scientists.

-The author is grateful for the careful editing of this paper by David L. Hacker.
+The author is grateful for the careful editing of this paper by Dr. David L. Hacker.

 Conflicts of interest

 - The Genomic Sequence of the Chinese Hamster Ovary (CHO)-K1 Cell Line 2016 Nat.
 Biotechnol.
 2011, 29, 735–741. | Google Scholar | CrossRef |

 - The Hypercycle.
 A Principle of Natural Self-Organization.
 Part A: Emergence of the Hypercycle 2016 Naturwissenschaften 1977, Volume 64, 541–565. | Google Scholar | CrossRef |

 - The Hypercycle.
 A Principle of Natural Self-Organisation.
 Part B: The Abstract Hypercycle 2016 Naturwissenschaften 1978; Volume 65, pp. 7–41. | Google Scholar |